dungeonHost/verminTourneyHelper/README.md

 3. repeat step 2 for each team in the tournament

-* longer team names may obscure the team below, try not to make team names too long
+* longer team names (>28 characters) may obscure the team below, try not to make team names too long

 Update the tournament after a bout:

 1. double click verminTourneyHelper.exe choose "Add team names" from the popup window

 2. hit the winning vermin/teams image